shikharmohan/PogoCodingChallenge/README.md

 Hint: the only API you'll need to use is the Plaid Transactions endpoint to fetch transactions for a linked Plaid Account.

+To link an account via the sandbox environment:
+1. Click on Link Account button
+2. Pick any bank account logo from the Plaid interface.
+3. Username is `user_good`
+4. Password is `pass_good`

 Out of scope:
 1. Supporting multiple Plaid linked accounts
 2. Making it look pretty, responsive etc.